 Homemade yeast dinner rolls are the highlight of dinner!
 This soft and fluffy roll recipe, with just a touch of honey, is no fail and perfect for a crowd!

 *this post contains affiliate links which means that I may receive a commission off of any products purchased through those links at no extra cost to you.*

-Everyone loves that bite of freshly made, warm bread with butter or jam just melting out of the sides and down your arm.
-I am going to share with you my recipe and technique to making easy yeast dinner rolls!
-We’ve all had dinner rolls at some point in our life so they always bring a sense of “Sunday Dinners at grandma’s” whenever we eat one!
+Everyone loves that bite of freshly made, warm homemade bread with butter or jam just melting out of the sides and down your arm.
+I am going to share with you my recipe and technique for making easy yeast dinner rolls!
+We’ve all had dinner rolls at some point in our life, so they always bring a sense of “Sunday Dinners at grandma’s” whenever we eat one!

-Before we get on with the recipe, let me give you some bread basics that help me get the best dinner rolls possible!
+Before we get on with the recipe, let me give you some bread-making basics that help me get the best dinner rolls possible!

 Yeast also has a mortal enemy, salt!
 They don’t like to be in direct contact with each other; salt does to yeast what it does to snails and slugs… Sad day.
 We make this awesome bread party work by introducing salt with the other dry ingredients and whisked in so it’s mixed evenly.